renanmb/IEEE-Boat-team/README.md

 # IEEE-Boat-team
-ROS code from 2016 to 2018 \n
+ROS code from 2016 to 2018
+The code is not organized.

-Arduino Code
+Arduino Code for ROS:
+GPS
+Motor Control
+other sensors